nirbhay-design/ODE-SSL/README.md

 ## **Leveraging Generative Modelling for Rich Representations**

-- We model representation space as continuous dynamical system
+- We model representation space as continuous dynamical system (NODEL, CARL)
+- We model representation space as distribution (DARe)
 - The baselines follow from [nirbhay-design/RepresentationLearningAlgorithms](https://github.com/nirbhay-design/RepresentationLearningAlgorithms)

 ## **Results**